Die Meistersinger von Nürnberg

 Die Meistersinger von Nürnberg ([diː ˈmaɪstɐˌzɪŋɐ fɔn ˈnʏʁnbɛːɐk]; "The Master-Singers of Nuremberg"), WWV 96, is a music drama, or opera, in three acts, by Richard Wagner.
 It is the longest opera commonly performed, taking nearly four and a half hours, not counting two breaks between acts, and is traditionally not cut.
 With Hans von Bülow conducting, it was first performed on 21 June 1868 at the National Theater in Munich, today home of Bavarian State Opera.

 The story is set in Nuremberg in the mid-16th century.
 At the time, Nuremberg was a free imperial city and one of the centers of the Renaissance in Northern Europe.
 The story revolves around the city's guild of Meistersinger (Master Singers), an association of amateur poets and musicians who were primarily master craftsmen of various trades.
 The master singers had developed a craftsmanlike approach to music-making, with an intricate system of rules for composing and performing songs.
 The work draws much of its atmosphere from its depiction of the Nuremberg of the era and the traditions of the master-singer guild.
 One of the main characters, the cobbler-poet Hans Sachs, is based on a historical figure, Hans Sachs (1494–1576), the most famous of the master-singers.

 Die Meistersinger von Nürnberg occupies a unique place in Wagner's oeuvre.
 It is the only comedy among his mature operas (he had come to reject his early Das Liebesverbot) and is also unusual among his works in being set in a historically well-defined time and place rather than in a mythical or legendary setting.
 It is the only mature Wagner opera based on an entirely original story, and in which no supernatural or magical powers or events feature.
 It incorporates many of the operatic conventions that Wagner had railed against in his essays on the theory of opera: rhymed verse, arias, choruses, a quintet, and even a ballet.

+The autograph manuscript of the opera is preserved in the Germanisches Nationalmuseum.

 Composition history

 Wagner's autobiography Mein Leben (My Life) described the genesis of Die Meistersinger.
 Taking the waters at Marienbad in 1845 he began reading Georg Gottfried Gervinus' Geschichte der deutschen Dichtung (History of German Poetry).
-This work included chapters on mastersong and on Hans Sachs.I had formed a particularly vivid picture of Hans Sachs and the mastersingers of Nuremberg.
+This work included chapters on master song and on Hans Sachs.I had formed a particularly vivid picture of Hans Sachs and the mastersingers of Nuremberg.
 I was especially intrigued by the institution of the Marker and his function in rating master-songs ...
 I conceived during a walk a comic scene in which the popular artisan-poet, by hammering upon his cobbler's last, gives the Marker, who is obliged by circumstances to sing in his presence, his come-uppance for previous pedantic misdeeds during official singing contests, by inflicting upon him a lesson of his own.